For additional information on Anthropology at UC Merced, please visit the Anthropology website.

 Undergraduate majors in Anthropology develop critical skills in thought, written and oral expression and the application of knowledge, as well as a valuable understanding of human cultural diversity.
 In an increasingly globalized world in which interaction with people of diverse cultures is becoming the norm, developing a cross-cultural understanding about the complexities of human societies past and present is what makes anthropology an ideal education for the 21st century.
 A bachelor’s degree in Anthropology is valuable preparation for a career in law, medicine, education, business, government, museums, and various areas of nonprofit, public and international service, including public policy and cultural resource management.

-The Anthropology program also provides a strong foundation for graduate study in any sub field of anthropology.
-By offering undergraduate majors opportunities to work with faculty research and apply knowledge and skills to local communities, agencies, and business through service learning and internships, students are further prepared for advanced study and successful careers.
+The Anthropology program also provides a strong foundation for graduate study in any sub-field of anthropology.
+By offering undergraduate majors opportunities to work with faculty researchers and apply knowledge and skills to local communities, agencies and businesses through service learning and internships, students are further prepared for advanced study and successful careers.

 Program Learning Outcomes

 Upon graduation, students who major and minor in Anthropology will:

 - Possess and apply fundamental anthropological knowledge, including terminology, concepts, intellectual traditions, and theoretical approaches;

 - Identify and analyze common topics of research shared by the sub-fields of anthropology;